matindra/Student-Performance-Indicator/README.md

 ## End to End Machine Learning Project

-This is an End to End Machine Learning Mini Project
+This is an End to End Machine Learning Mini Project/ Beginner Project